• Skip to primary navigation

 The first step into preparing this recipe is to slice the bell peppers and onions.
 I like to slice them into long thin strips, but you can slice them however you like.

 Then, lay the bell peppers and red onion on a baking sheet next to the flank steak.
-Place the shrimp into a bowl; set aside.
+Place the shrimp into a small bowl; set aside.

 Step 2: seasonings